bayareahomelander/NBA-Stats-API/README.md

 # NBA-Stats-API

-This is an API built using FastAPI for fetching NBA playe stats and awards data from CSV and Excel files hosted on GitHub.
+This is an API built using FastAPI for fetching NBA player stats and awards data from CSV and Excel files hosted on GitHub.

 ## Setup
 To run the API, install the required Python packages via pip: